p-ranav/fswatch/README.md

 });
 ```

-The following is a list of events that fswatch can handle:
+Here are the list of events that fswatch can handle:

 ### File Events